-SBCO6320 QUANTITATIVE AND STATISTICAL TECHNIQUES FOR MANAGERIAL DECISION MAKING

-The course is delivered in two complimentary modules.
-The first of these is designed to introduce students to the principles of statistics and their application to managerial decision making, while the main objective of the second is to provide an introduction to a selection of quantitative techniques that are commonly used to structure and analyse business decision problems.
+SBCO6320 QUANTITATIVE AND STATISTICAL TECHNIQUES FOR MANAGERIAL DECISION MAKING designed to introduce students to the principles of statistics and their application to managerial decision making, while the main objective of the second is to provide an introduction to a selection of quantitative techniques that are commonly used to structure and analyse business decision problems.
 The content and conduct of each of the modules is described below.